jng34/loCodeLy/README.md

 -Create input (frontend) for searching zips
 -Create user profile
 -Create list of users in zip codes
+-Allow user to add/suggest a cafe to study (submit a request for approval)

 Criteria for Yelp API search: